jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

     0. Rework introductory paragraph of Section 4.2.
     1. Define rules for execution agent creation in Section 4.2.1.
     2. Define rules for execution agent synchronization in Section 4.2.1.
+    3. Added "Fire-and-Forget" Section and removed corresponding section from future work.
 1. P0058R0
     0. Added changelog section.
     1. Added `future_traits` sketch along with description and removed corresponding section from future work.